WICG/turtledove/FLEDGE.md

 and `adComponents` fields as well as `prevWins`).
 Note that `include-full-ads` is not compatible with the auction server, so this mode is only for debugging.

-All fields that accept arbitrary metadata objects (`userBiddingSignals` and `metadata` field of ads) must be JSON-serializable.
+All fields that accept arbitrary metadata (`userBiddingSignals` and `metadata` field of ads) must be JSON-serializable.
 All fields that specify URLs for loading scripts or JSON (`biddingLogicURL`, `biddingWasmHelperURL`, `trustedBiddingSignalsURL`, and `updateURL`) must be same-origin with `owner` and must point to URLs whose responses include the HTTP